How to Have a Successful Dropshipping Business: The Ultimate Building Blocks

 • Identify customer pain points: Know what problems your target audience wants to solve.
 Line up your solutions with these pain points.

-• Define what makes you different: List all the ways your product or service is different from (or better) than those of your competitors.
+• Define what makes you different: List all how your product or service differs from (or is better than) your competitors.
 Is it quality, customer service, pricing, or something else?

 • Test and validate: Use small-scale ad campaigns to test how your UVP resonates with potential customers.
 Tweak and adjust based on feedback.